 Placing a crucifix (the cross with an image of Christ’s body upon it) in churches and homes, in classrooms of Catholic schools and in other Catholic institutions, or wearing this image on our persons, is a constant reminder — and witness — of Christ’s ultimate triumph, His victory over sin and death through His suffering and dying on the Cross.

 We remember Our Lord’s words, “He who does not take up his cross and follow me is not worthy of me.
 He who finds his life will lose it, and he who loses his life for my sake shall find it” (Mt 10:38,39).
 Meditating on these words we unite ourselves — our souls and bodies — with His obedience and His sacrifice; and we rejoice in this inestimable gift through which we have the hope of salvation and the glory of everlasting life.

 Dying, you destroyed our death; rising you restored our life.

-Save us by your cross, Christ our Redeemer.
+Save us by your Holy Cross, O Christ our Redeemer.

 — from Feast of the Exaltation of the Holy Cross,